IneffableNoesis/IneffableNoesis/README.md

-<p align="center">I am.. not going to spend the time figuring this out as all you really need to see about me is already created and linked.
+<p align="center">I am.. not going to spend the time figuring out how to make this as all you really need to see about me is already created and / or linked.
-<p align="center">I want to use to collect blinkies over time and that is it.
-Have fun looking through or suggesting them
+<p align="center">I want to use this to collect blinkies over time and that is it :3c Have fun looking through or suggesting them

 <p align="center"> <a href="https://visitorbadge.io/status?path=IneffableNoesis"><img src="https://api.visitorbadge.io/api/visitors?path=IneffableNoesis&label=Hoes%20mad&labelColor=%23d9e3f0&countColor=%23263759&style=flat" /></a>